1c7/srt-parser-2/README.md

 ## srt-parser-2
 This is a SRT parser for Javascript
-It read `.srt` file into an array.
+It read `.srt` file into an array

-Turn this:
+## Example
+This is a srt format file:
 ```
 1
 00:00:11,544 --> 00:00:12,682
 Hello
 ```

-Into this:
+it would become:
 ```
 [{
     id: '1',